 GENERAL EDUCATION REQUIREMENTS COMMITTEE.
-Purpose: Assess the effectiveness of the General Education Requirements as mandated by the Board of Regents and to forward recommendations relative to Tech's General Education Requirements as appropriate.
-Members: Don Schillinger (Chair), Dawn Basinger, Rob Blackstock, Heath Tims, Janet Pope, and Steve Webre.
+Purpose: Assess the effectiveness of the General Education Requirements as mandated by the Board of Regents and to forward recommendations relative to Tech’s General Education Requirements as appropriate.
+Members: Jeffery Hankins (Chair), Rob Blackstock, Janet Pope, Don Schillinger, and Heath Tims.

 GRADUATE COUNCIL.
 Purpose: Reviews and recommends proposals for graduate courses and curricula, and may initiate or consider recommendations concerning instructional policies of the Graduate School.
 Members: Sheryl Shoemaker (Chair), Bruce Alford, Doug Amyx, Dawn Basinger, William Campbell, Pedro Derosa, Abigail DeSoto, Sumeet Dua, Monte Parker, Janet Pope, Steven Toaddy, Bob Vento, Steve Webre, Saul Zalesch, SGA Representative, and Marilyn Robinson (ex-officio).